 What industries benefit most from these innovations?

-Industries such as manufacturing, construction, oil and gas, and logistics benefit significantly due to their high-risk environments and complex operations.
+Manufacturing, construction, oil and gas, and logistics benefit significantly due to their high-risk environments and complex operations.

 Are safety innovations expensive to implement?